LiteLight

 - Swipe left/right on mobile devices to navigate (vanilla JS touch events)

-- ESC key or click outside the image to close the simple lightbox
+- ESC key or click outside the image to close the vanilla js lightbox

-- Click the X button to close the vanilla JavaScript modal
+- Click the X button to close the lightbox overlay

 Add a Vanilla JS Lightbox in 3 Steps